 Using single-molecule fluorescence resonance energy transfer, we have defined bacterial RNA polymerase (RNAP) clamp conformation at each step in transcription initiation and elongation.
 We find that the clamp predominantly is open in free RNAP and early intermediates in transcription initiation but closes upon formation of a catalytically competent transcription initiation complex and remains closed during initial transcription and transcription elongation.
 We show that four RNAP inhibitors interfere with clamp opening.
 We propose that clamp opening allows DNA to be loaded into and unwound in the RNAP active-center cleft, that DNA loading and unwinding trigger clamp closure, and that clamp closure accounts for the high stability of initiation complexes and the high stability and processivity of elongation complexes.

 Richard H. Ebright, Ph.D., is Board of Governors Professor of Chemistry and Chemical Biology at Rutgers University and Laboratory Director at the Waksman Institute of Microbiology.
-He directs a laboratory of approximately fifteen postdoctoral associates, graduate students, and technicians and serves as project leader on two National Institutes of Health research grants ("Bacterial Transcription Complexes" and "Therapeutics for Drug-Resistant Bacteria").
+He directs a laboratory of approximately ten postdoctoral associates, graduate students, and technicians and serves as project leader on three National Institutes of Health research grants ("Bacterial Transcription Complexes," "Therapeutics for Drug-Resistant Bacteria," and "Treatments for Tuberculosis and Non-Tuberculous Mycobacterial Lung Infections: Dual-Targeted Rifamycin-AAP Conjugates").

 His research focusses on the structure, mechanism, and regulation of bacterial transcription complexes, and on the development of inhibitors of bacterial transcription as antituberculosis agents and broad-spectrum antibacterial agents.
 His research employs tools of structural biology, biophysics, and drug-discovery.